docpad-archive/documentation/01-start/04-begin.html.md

 </html>
 ```

-Saving that, and manually reloading our browser, we'll notice that our page now has the needed scripts for the Live Reloaded Plugin automatically injected right where the scripts block is outputted.
-Now if we make a change to any of the files, we'll notice the browser will automatically refresh.
-Amazing!
+Save your layout.
+Manually refresh your browser, so that it gets these changes.

+Now, your page has the LiveReload scripts injected, right where the scripts block gets output.

+**From now on, whenever you change any file in your DocPad project, the browser will automatically refresh.** Amazing!

-In the next part, we'll work with blocks some more by adding our assets to them.
+In the next part, you'll work with blocks some more, by adding assets to them.